home-assistant/home-assistant.io/source/_integrations/v2c.markdown

 - charge_energy: energy transferred to your car during the current charging session
 - charge_time: time spent in the current charging session
 - house_power: power consumed by your household (you need to install and configure through the V2C App the CT supplied with your EVSE)
-- house_power: power produced by your photovoltaic system (you need to install and configure through the V2C App the CT supplied with your EVSE)
+- fv_power: power produced by your photovoltaic system (you need to install and configure through the V2C App the CT supplied with your EVSE)